 For shares held on capital account, an amount of a foreign return of capital received by or accrued to a person from a foreign company must be applied in reduction of the base cost of the shares under paragraph 76B.
-Should the base cost be exceeded,

-See the definition of "resident" in section 1(1).
+Should the base cost be exceeded, the excess is treated as a capital gain.
+See the paragraph in the Comprehensive Guide to Capital Gains Tax which deals with "Returns of capital - Reduction in base cost of shares".
+The receipt or accrual of a foreign return of capital on shares held as trading stock is treated as an inclusion in gross income.